cloudfoundry/bosh-cli/docs/test.md

 ## Unit Tests

-Each package in the agent has its own unit tests and there are integration tests in the `integration` package.
+Each package in the CLI has its own unit tests and there are integration tests in the `integration` package.

 You can also run all tests with `bin/test`.

 ## Acceptance Tests

-The acceptance tests are designed to exercise the main commands of the bosh-init CLI (deployment, deploy, delete).
+The acceptance tests are designed to exercise the main commands of the CLI (deployment, deploy, delete).

 They are not designed to verify the compatibility of CPIs or testing BOSH releases.

 ### Dependencies